honkitng/GemIO/README.md

 * None

 Note:
 - Only use if cannot install python3.6 or the PyQt5 module.
-Otherwise, the python file is more reliable.
+Otherwise, the python file is more reliable and up to date.

 ## Usage
 ### Linux